Cosmo-Tech/cosmotech-api-javascript-client/docs/SimulationApi.md

 - **Accept**: application/json

-## startSimulationSimulator
+## startSimulationSolution

-> Simulation startSimulationSimulator(organizationId, simulationStartSimulator)
+> Simulation startSimulationSolution(organizationId, simulationStartSolution)

-Start a new simulation for a Simulator Analysis
+Start a new simulation for a Solution Run Template

 ### Example